r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 ---

-      [strcpy + strtok + strcat + memset + trigraphs + del spaces + system]
-      In the next example we are joining many of the technics described in this chapter (c-exe) to further obfuscate sourcecode and build oneliner.
+      [strcpy + strtok + strcat + memset + trigraphs + del spaces + system] In the next example we are using many of the technics described to further obfuscate the sourcecode and build our oneliner.

 <br />